 Epigenetics, infection and immunity

-Upon signaling induced by L. monocytogenes infection, the BAHD1 complex represses a set of immunity genes induced by interferons in epithelial cells.
+Upon signaling induced by L. monocytogenes infection, the BAHD1 complex represses a set of immunity genes induced by interferons (in particular, Type III interferons or IFN lambda) in epithelial cells.
 When bacteria secrete the protein LntA, this factor prevents the action of BAHD1 in the nucleus and selectively activates interferon-stimulated genes (Lebreton et al., 2011).
 LntA interacts directly with a central proline-rich domain of BAHD1 via a surface patch of conserved positive charges.
 Two lysines within this patch are required for LntA function (Lebreton et al., 2014).

 These results show that a bacterium can fine-tune the expression of immunity genes by controling negatively or positively the function of an epigenetic regulator.

 LntA is a paradigm for the emerging class of bacterial effectors entering the nucleus and hijacking nuclear processes, termed “nucleomodulins” (Bierne and Cossart, 2012).
 Studying nucleomodulins can generate new insights into long-term impacts of infectious diseases.
 Our work now aims to characterize epimutations induced by these factors and by other bacterial stimuli, and to investigate whether these “pathoepimutations” reprogram host cells.